apache/maven-site/content/markdown/faq-unoffical.md

 ### What would be the appropriate way to enable inheritance of classes in the test hierarchy across modules during the test-compile phase of a multi-pom project?

-For information on this topic please
+For information on this topic
 visit: [Guide: Attached tests](https://maven.apache.org/guides/mini/guide-attached-tests.html)

 ### How do I read the version from the pom.xml and then using Java display the version on my application?